Euronext bolsters senior management ahead of summer listing

-LONDON Jan 9 European exchange operator Euronext, now owned by U.S. group IntercontinentalExchange , made several senior appointments on Thursday to strengthen its leadership ahead of a stock market listing later this year.
+LONDON European exchange operator Euronext, now owned by U.S. group IntercontinentalExchange (ICE.N), made several senior appointments on Thursday to strengthen its leadership ahead of a stock market listing later this year.

 Euronext, which operates exchanges in Paris, Amsterdam, Brussels, London and Lisbon, named Anthony Attia, formerly senior vice president and chief of staff to Euronext Chief Executive Dominique Cerutti, as chief executive of Euronext Paris.